spotinst/help/src/docs/administration/sso-access-control/README.md

 ## Identity Providers

-You can use these identity providers with Spot:
+You can use these identity providers (IdPs) with Spot:

 - [ADFS SAML](administration/identity-providers/adfs-saml-authentication)
 - [Azure AD Integration](administration/identity-providers/azure-active-directory-integration)